pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/17_text_only.md

 # Text Only

 This module displays a text header, body text and button (also known as a CTA).
+There is a [grid](https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/4_General_Components/7_grids.html) variant of this module.

 ![Image of the text only module](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/17_text_only_online.png)